-This BTEC award will allow students to gain a clearer understanding of the health of individuals and how society supports them.
-Students will also have the opportunity to develop a range of skills and techniques, personal skills and attributes essential for successful performance within this sector.
+This qualification will allow students to gain a clearer understanding of the health of individuals and how society supports them.
+Students will also have the opportunity to develop a range of skills and techniques, essential for successful performance within this sector.